Ailime17/flight-booker/README.md

-Rails app with some more advanced form features.
+Rails app with some more advanced form features (and sprinkles of Stimulus framework).

 Assignment from <a href="https://www.theodinproject.com">The Odin Project</a>: